 this post so don’t worry that you can’t see it here.
 I get all of this fancy

-functionality more or less “for free” just by setting up clap
+functionality more or less “for free” just by setting up clap.
+I like it!

 return strings to me that represent the values of command line